Moduli of surfaces in $\mathbb{P}^3$: Classification

+In the list above, it implies that neither $\PP(1,4,16,27)$ nor $\PP(1,7,27,49)$ are smoothable, so we see that, in dimension $\ge 3$, satisfying the equation is not a sufficient condition to admit a smoothing (contrasting with the case for dimension 2).
 For the remaining candidates, in light of Proposition \ref{prop:abc}, there are some solutions $\PP(a,b,c,d)$ arising from the degenerations $\PP(a,b,c)$ of $\PP^2$ where $ d = \frac{a+b+c}{3}$ is the average of $a$, $b$, and $c$.
 The only three that appear in this truncated list are $\PP(1,1,1,1)$, $\PP(1,1,2,4)$, and $\PP(1,4,10,25)$.
-These solutions are well understood and, following work of Hacking and Manetti (using work of Markov), we have the following result.
+These solutions are well understood and, following work of Hacking, Prokhorov, and Manetti, we have the following result.
 This is simply a restatement of Theorem \ref{thm:mutation}, adding in the fourth variable $d$.

 \begin{proposition} There is an infinite family of well-formed solutions to the equation $64abcd = (a + b + c + d)^3$ given by $(a,b,c,d) = (\alpha^2, \beta^2, \gamma^2, \alpha\beta\gamma) = (\alpha^2, \beta^2, \gamma^2, \frac{\alpha^2 + \beta^2 + \gamma^2}{3})$.
 All such $\alpha$, $\beta$, and $\gamma$ lie on an infinite tree and are obtained by a mutation of the form $(\alpha, \beta, \gamma) \to (\alpha, \beta, 3\alpha\beta - \gamma)$ starting from $(1,1,1)$. \end{proposition}